moditect/jfrunit/README.md

 }
 ```

-Or with Spock Framework like this:
+### Using Spock Framework

+You can also write JfrUnit tests using the [Spock Framework](https://spockframework.org/) like this:

 ```groovy
 import dev.morling.jfrunit.*
 import spock.lang.Specification